pvdabeel/prolog/Documentation/Handbook/17-doc-distributed.md

 holds), the server prints an explicit warning and falls back to its own `pkg` repository, telling the user to (re-)run `--import-vdb`.

+With `config:client_auto_import_vdb(true)` (the default) the import happens automatically: before the first RPC of a client command (`--pretend`, `--merge`, `--search`, ...) the client re-imports its VDB whenever no import record exists for the target server or the local VDB changed since the last import.
+Freshness is detected with a cheap mtime check over the VDB root and its category directories, so an up-to-date import adds no noticeable overhead.
+Set the flag to `false` to ship the VDB only on an explicit `--import-vdb`.

 Filesystem-level VDB reads (CONTENTS listings, on-disk SIZE files, binpkg live-VDB re-stat) can never work for a remote client; those paths detect a per-client repository and degrade to the imported